 4. Compare gas and electricity prices

 It doesn’t pay to stay loyal to your service providers.
 Check price comparison sites to see if you are getting the best deal available.
 Many providers offer a discount if you use them to provide both your gas and electricity supply.
 I do a price comparison check each year when my contract is due for renewal.
-I’ve chosen So Energy a few years running now, as they consistently come out on top for me.
+I’ve chosen Octopus Energy a few years running now, as they consistently come out on top for me.

 3. Have no spend days